Get in Touch

 Through internships, volunteering and eventually working in the fashion corporate world, I was able to become an event production professional.

-As a freelancer, I offer different services within the experience I have had over the past 13 years – including event production, personal and editorial styling, interior home design, visual merchandising and marketing/creative services.
+As a freelancer, I offer different services within the experience I have had over the past 15 years, including: event production, personal and editorial styling, interior home design, visual merchandising, social media strategy & web design and marketing/creative services.

 Do you allow guest posts on your site?

 YES!
 Fill out the form below, include ‘guest post’ in the subject field and I will get back to you as soon as possible.